OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 frida -U -l uncrackable1.js sg.vantagepoint.uncrackable1
 ```

 After you see the `onClickHandler modified` message, you can safely press the OK button in the app.
-The app should not exit anymore and we can now try to input a "secret string".
+The app does not exit anymore.
+We can now try to input a "secret string".
+But where do we get it?

 Looking at the class `sg.vantagepoint.uncrackable1.a` you can see the encrypted string to which our input gets compared: